top of page

 The next steps for our work in FLN

-We will continue working towards this end through the following activities in the near future.
+We will continue working towards enhancing FLN through the following activities in the near future.

 • Improve the guidance in the current version of Lead FLN and develop the toolkit into a series of flexible, video-based learning modules.